Follow us on Twitter

 Help prevent accidents

-You undoubtedly know every cm of your property and environment by heart, but keep in mind that your guests won’t.
-Be sure to inform them of potential risks around your place - such as wild animals, poisonous mushrooms, cliffs, sea or river currents, potential landslides, or a cracking old tree that’s unsafe for children to play on.
-Clearly mark and identify spots where guests should show some restraint in their adventuring.
-You could also consider hiring a third party security service to provide surveillance on your property, which will most assuredly discourage bad behavior.
+You undoubtedly know every centimeter of your property and its surroundings by heart, but keep in mind that your guests may not.
+Be sure to inform them of any potential risks around your property, such as wild animals, poisonous mushrooms, cliffs, strong sea or river currents, potential landslides, or an old tree that may be unsafe for children to play on.
+Clearly mark and identify areas where guests should exercise caution during their adventures.
+Additionally, you might consider hiring a third-party security service to provide surveillance for your property, which can be an effective way to discourage inappropriate behavior.

 Have a plan in case of emergency

-Emergency contact details, the nearest hospital address, where to find a first aid kit: you can never be too cautious.
-Share all of this information with your guests prior to their arrival, but also make sure they’re visible once they are on site.
+Emergency contact details, the address of the nearest hospital, and the location of a first aid kit – you can never be too careful.
+Share all this information with your guests before their arrival, and ensure it is easily visible once they are on-site.

 Insurance